quantum-engineering-polito/CourseNotes/content/Quantum Devices/01_MOSFET/MOSFET.md

 ### The two *pn* junctions

 The two junctions form two barriers from source to drain, due to the built-in potential even at equilibrium (like usual single pn junction).
-When the juntions are reverse biased, the barriers are higher and the potential difference is $V_{bi}-V_{A}$
+When the junctions are reverse biased, the barriers are higher and the potential difference is $V_{bi}-V_{A}$
 ![[MOSFETpnJunc.png | 450]]
 this prevents the flow of current between source and drain in usual conditions (without the MOS structure).